NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.7 - Now managed in GitHub, fixed issues related to Internet Explorer 11 support in the CSV parser and in the WATM library 2/23/19

-0.71 - The Wild Apricot Text Manger config file is not cached while in testing mode 2/6/20
+0.71 - The WildApricot Text Manger config file is not cached while in testing mode 2/6/20

-0.8 - WATM will now automatically enable when it goes into public view in Wild Apricot, new `attribute` function has been added 6/15/20
+0.8 - WATM will now automatically enable when it goes into public view in WildApricot, new `attribute` function has been added 6/15/20

 0.81 - fixed code typo in wildapricot-textmanager.js due to reformatting 6/29/20